IDEOorg/text-a-coach-api/README.md

 ### API

-The purpose of this server is to provide a JSON API for our [Text A Coach](https://github.com/IDEOorg/text-a-coach) web app.
+This server provides a JSON API for our [Text A Coach](https://github.com/IDEOorg/text-a-coach) web app.

 #### Conversations